Would - Expressing habits in the past

 - “When I was a child, I would play outside until it got dark.”

-- “He would always forget his homework at school.”
+- “He would always forget to bring his homework to school.”

 2. Structure